jj2020driver/cellpicker-app/README.md

 ## Cell picker app

-- Created with Create React App;
+- Created with Create React App
-- State management: Redux;
+- State management: Redux
-- Styling: Sass;
+- Styling: Sass
 - Custom components: "react-select"

 ### How to use